fquinto/pywibeee/README.md

 ## Last firmware

-- Last (11/09/2019) OTA firmware file url: https://app.mirubee.com/api/fw/wbb/FOTAFile_V3.4.614_WBB.bin
-    - MD5: 57d8c4a3c77e510fe0ae6ff44cdb7afc
+- We have a folder with firmware on it: [firmware](firmware/) and a [firmware finder downloader](firmware/download_check.py)

 ## Open ports

-80/tcp  open  http      Microchip Libraries of Applications TCP/IP Stack httpd 502/tcp open  modbus    Modbus TCP
+ - 80/tcp  open  http      Microchip Libraries of Applications TCP/IP Stack httpd
+ - 502/tcp open  modbus    Modbus TCP
-550/tcp open  new-rwho?
+ - 550/tcp open  new-rwho?

 # Models description WiBeee